OUR ENVIRONMENTAL IMPACT

 Since it is still sometimes considered a non-native and harmful plant, we would like to clarify that the species used for cultivation in our region is a non-weed hybrid.

 We have always used certified bamboo wood for our snowboards’ sidewalls and spacers.
-Its hardness, water resistance and durability make it the perfect material to replace the ABS commonly used in the snowboard industry, compared to which it is also lighter.
+Its hardness, water resistance and durability make of it the perfect material to replace the ABS commonly used in the snowboard industry, compared to which it is also lighter.
 We use single-layer list panels, treated against water and mold, from which we obtain the different components with a CNC machining, optimizing the shapes on the panel in order to produce as little wastes as possible.
 Thanks to its rapid growth and limited needs, Bamboo is one of the most renewable and sustainable woods around and does not create deforestation, but despite this, we are already working to replace it with recycled Bamboo.
 This way, we would be able to use production waste from other processes and industries, partially compensating for the already massive use of this material.

 Wood Evolution™ is the patented technology that allows us to use real wood for our topsheets, instead of the industry’s standard plastic materials.
 Also in this application, we use certified natural and dyed woods, supplied by an Italian company at the forefront of the sector, giving life to many different finishes.